 Grace Partnership in Faith (GPIF) was formed in early 2006 by members at Grace who were committed to making a difference in the lives of others in a developing country.

 By working with the Peterborough-based organization Friends of Honduran Children, GPIF developed a relationship with Sociedad Amigos de los Niños, which provides a safe place to live and grow for hundreds of orphaned, abandoned and at risk children in this Central American country.
 Over a three year period, GPIF led building brigades to Honduras each November to build homes for these children at Nuevo Paraiso.
-The construction of these homes has been paid for by the congregation of Grace Church as part of the Vision, 'Making a Difference for Christ: Near and Far'.
+The construction of these homes has been paid for by the congregation of Grace Church as part of the Vision, 'Beyond Our Limits, Beyond Our Walls'.
 Each of the completed houses has become home to 12 children who now are cared for in a loving environment, eat regularly, worship in community and have a chance to go to school.

 A number of Grace Church members sponsor a child through Friends of Honduran Children (www.honduranchildren.com) .